 - Nebbiolo (Barolo, Barbaresco): 3 + hours

-In our opinion, anyone who calls or considers themselves a wine semi-pro should have an understanding of how to decant an old wine- Trust us there’s nothing more graceful or satisfying!
+In our opinion, anyone who calls or considers themselves a wine semi-pro should understand how to decant an old wine- Trust us, there’s nothing more graceful or satisfying!

 What You Need to Get Started

-- The bottle of wine – stored up right for 24 hours
+- The bottle of wine – is stored upright for 24 hours.

-- A narrow base decanter – which will limit the wine’s exposure to the air
+- A narrow base decanter – will limit the wine’s exposure to the air

 - A strong light source, such as a candle or flashlight